 As well as the septic tank, the septic drain field and any other connecting pipework make up the septic system.
 The septic tank only performs around 45% of the treatment work, the rest of the work is performed by the drain field; which is why it is so important to make sure it is designed correctly prior to installation.

-The guidelines for the design of drainage fields can be found in Building Regulations Part H.1
+The guidelines for the design of drainage fields can be found in Building Regulations Part H for England, which also applies to building work carried out on excepted energy buildings in Wales.

 Key facts and rules